02-14-2015, 07:03 PM

-Uttar Pradesh Chief Minister Akhilesh Yadav Friday laid the foundation stone of the school Sanskriti built in the state capital, on the lines of the acclaimed Sanskriti School in New Delhi.
+Uttar Pradesh Chief Minister Akhilesh Yadav added Friday foundation stone for Sanskriti school built in the state capital, on the lines of renowned Sanskriti School in New Delhi.

-The school will be a CG city, region Chak Ganj Lucknow on 10 acres of land and buildings and other infrastructure would cost approximately around Rs.109 crore, an official said.
+The school will come up on CG City Regional Chak Ganjaria at Lucknow on 10 acres of land and its buildings and other infrastructure will cost about Rs.109 crore on, an official said.

-For the school, the state government has provided land free of cost.
+For schools, the state government granted land free.

-The school will have classes from nursery to class XII and admit about 2,760 students.
+The school has classes from nursery to class XII and would admit around 2,760 students.

-The costs incurred in the construction of the school will be paid by the Department of Housing resources of the state government.
+Costs incurred in the construction of the school will be borne by the Ministry of housing resources of the state government.

-Each class in the school will have six sections and each section, there would be a cap of 30 students maximum.
+Each class in the school will have six sections and each section, there would be a cap of a maximum of 30 students.

-Work on detailed project report (North Korean), relating to the construction of the school is completed and you want to start work on the project in April.
+Work on detailed Project Report (Nord), related to the construction of the school, has been completed and work on the project will begin in April.

-To manage and run the school, a company chaired by the Secretary in chief, under the registration of the company has already formed and has now become functional.
+To manage and run the school, a society under the leadership of chief secretary, under society Registration Act, has already been constituted and it has now become functional.